slowernews/wisdom-tldr/chapters/chapter_1_self.md

 > *"We’re even wrong about which mistakes we’re making."
 -- Carl Winfeld*

-> *"If something fails where you thought it would fail, that is not a failure."
+> *"If something fails where you thought it would fail, that is not a failure." (...)
+"When crisis and disaster strike, don’t waste them.
+No problems, no progress." (...)
+"To make mistakes is human.
+To own your mistakes is divine.
+Nothing elevates a person higher than quickly admitting and taking personal responsibility for the mistakes you make and then fixing them fairly.
+If you mess up, fess up.
+It’s astounding how powerful this ownership is."
 -- Kevin Kelly*

 > *"The greatest mistake you can make in life is to continually be afraid you will make one."